 Park Guell with the famous Dragon of the Park, I got a picture like everyone else sitting next to it.
 The benches that curve around in places with all these innovative ceramics hard to describe you really have to see it yourself.

-My favorite Gaudi place is what I call my Hansel and Gretel house but is actually Casa Batllo; it is a private residence in Barcelona.
+My favorite Gaudi place is what I call my chocolate house but is actually Casa Batllo; it is a private residence in Barcelona.
 I just always felt this amazing feeling driving past it in Barcelona like I had stepped into a fantasy world, with all its shapes in manifestation.
 I was always looking for the cookies and all but I is overcoming all the evil into this wonderful world of goodness and beauty to behold.